gurkin33/respect_validation/docs/feature-guide.md

 user.birthdate = datetime('1987-07-01', '%Y-%m-%d')
 ```

-Is possible to validate its attributes in a single chain:
+It is possible to validate its attributes in a single chain:

 ```python
 #  "name" in between 1 to 32 symbols